mansour91/platform/README.md

 - Passcode: 394154

 ## For Work Documentation:
-- Use Github as the main platform for documentation. *(You can create Projects, upload files to the repo and create wiKi pages.)*
+- Use Github as the main platform for documentation. *(You can create Projects, upload files to the repo.)*
 - Use "Issues" for discussions